dotnet/docs/docs/framework/winforms/controls/how-to-determine-page-properties-using-the-pagesetupdialog-component.md

 ---
-title: "How to: Determine Page Properties Using the PageSetupDialog Component | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Determine Page Properties Using the PageSetupDialog Component" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"